Script Pool Rules & Regulations

 APPLICANT’S OBLIGATIONS AFTER THE COMPLETION OF THE PROJECT

-The project that has participated in Script Pool competition shall have an Industry@Tallinn & Baltic Event logo accompanied by the following text in English in the closing credits: “Developed in cooperation with Industry@Tallinn & Baltic Event”.
+Projects participating in the Script Pool competition must include the Industry@Tallinn & Baltic Event logo and the following text in the closing credits: “Developed in cooperation with Industry@Tallinn & Baltic Event” Projects receiving awards may be subject to additional obligations according to the specific award agreement concluded between the award provider and the recipient.

 FINAL PROVISIONS

 The official language of Industry@Tallinn & Baltic Event is English.
-In regard to all matters not expressly settled by these Regulations good business practices and current regulations of Estonia and its entities are to be applied.
-Any amendments and supplements to these Regulations shall be made by Industry@Tallinn & Baltic Event management.
-By submitting an Application the Applicant agrees to all provisions of these Regulations.
+Any matters not expressly regulated by these Rules and Regulations shall be governed by generally accepted business practices and the laws of the Republic of Estonia.
+Industry@Tallinn & Baltic Event management reserves the right to amend or supplement these Rules and Regulations.
+By submitting an application, the Applicant agrees to all provisions contained herein.